HIST 407/507 Environmental History of the Pacific Northwest:

 Aerial Photography Collection

 The Aerial Photography Collection has over 600,000 aerial photographs of Oregon, stretching as far back as the 1920s.
 You need to request to see these in advance.
-Fill out the form at http://library.uoregon.edu/dc/airphotorequest/.
+Fill out the Academic Request form at https://library.uoregon.edu/air-photo-request-academic.
 We will contact you when the photographs are available for you to view in the library.
 Aerial photographs do not leave the library, but scanners are available for your use.

 For an example of how aerial photography can be used to develop the history of the site see “Aerial Photograph Time Series of the Historic White Stag Block in Portland”